mashirui521/udacity-data-algo-project-3/explanation.md

 ## Time and Space Complexity
 **Time complexity**

-The `insert` and `find` methods in the `RouteTrie` are using a loop over the path parts, which is separated by `/`.
+The `insert` and `find` methods in the `RouteTrie` are using a loop over the path parts.
 The time complexity is O(n), depending on the number of parts.

 **Space complexity**